 A former sports editor, Bannon increased the size of the sports section to 10 pages a week, while the paper as a whole was now 48 pages.
 The 2012 Stan Calvert issue saw a total of 22 pages of sport, as part of a bumper 64-page edition of the paper.
 In her farewell editorial Bannon paid tribute to one of the sports editors, Colin Henrys, who also won an “outstanding contribution to The Courier” award at the end of year media awards.

-Bannon’s successor, Ben Travis, reduced the sports section to a mere eight pages, whilst also launching a beauty section and overseeing yet another redesign of the Courier website.
+Bannon’s successor, Ben Travis, reduced the sports section to a still-substantial eight pages, whilst also launching a beauty section and overseeing yet another redesign of the Courier website.
 Bannon and Travis’ changes were rewarded when The Courier won Best Publication at the Guardian Student Media Awards in 2012, and again in 2013 – the first time the paper had won since 1994.

 When George Sandeman took over he reduced the size of the paper from 48 to a more manageable 40 pages, and replaced the features section with a system where each culture section would gain a feature page on rotation throughout the year.
+Since then the paper has fluctuated between 40, 44 and 48 pages in length, with a gaming section added in 2014 and a dedicated travel section returning three years later.